You are here

 The Jaffray Centre is a collaborative training, project development, and research hub that examines the way Canadians engage in global missions.

-- In August, Jaffray will host the 4th annual ReBoot, a program for Third Culture Kids transitioning to life in Canada.
+- August 4-11, 2018: Jaffray will host the 5th annual ReBoot Camp, a program for Third Culture Kids transitioning to life in Canada.